RippeR37/Lightweight-A-Star/README.md

 ### Examples of usage
-Example of usage can be found in file `example.cpp` along with comments.
+Example of usage can be found in files `example*.cpp` (with comments).

+`exampleInheritance.cpp` - uses inheritance to implement adapter functionality.
+`exampleFunctional.cpp` - uses binded functions (std::function<>) to implement adapter functionality.